1983 Major League Baseball All-Star Game: Game summary

 The first inning gave notice that this would be one of the sloppiest All-Star games in history.
 Steve Sax led off the game by reaching on an error by AL starting pitcher Dave Stieb.
 Sax stole second and scored when next batter Tim Raines grounded to Stieb and Stieb threw wildly past Rod Carew at first.
 Raines reached third, but couldn't score as Stieb struck out the side; Andre Dawson, Dale Murphy, and Mike Schmidt all fanned.

 The AL tied it in their half of the first on a sacrifice fly by George Brett and took the lead in the second on another sac fly by Robin Yount.
 The Giants' Atlee Hammaker came in to pitch for the NL in the bottom of the third and promptly had one of the worst innings by a pitcher in All-Star Game history.
 Jim Rice led off with a homer, followed by a Brett triple.
 Dave Winfield singled home Brett.
 Manny Trillo singled, and Carew drove home Winfield with a two-out single.
 Hammaker then intentionally walked right-handed hitter Yount to face Fred Lynn, a left-handed hitter.
-Lynn made the NL pay for the move with the only grand slam hit in All-Star game history.
+Lynn made the NL pay for the move with the first-ever grand slam in All-Star game history.
 When the dust cleared, the AL had a 9-1 lead and Hammaker had given up six hits and seven runs in an inning, both All-Star game records that still stand.

 The NL gamely fought back on RBI singles by Murphy in the fourth and Sax in the fifth, but that was all they would get.
 In the seventh, Lou Whitaker had an RBI triple and Willie Wilson an RBI double for the AL. The AL capped off the scoring when Brett scored on a fly ball hit by Whitaker that Pedro Guerrero dropped and Rickey Henderson drove in Cecil Cooper with a groundout.